MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ---
-title: Install the Azure CLI for Windows
+title: Install the Azure CLI for Windows | Microsoft Docs
-description: How to install the Azure CLI on Windows
+description: To install the Azure CLI on Windows, you must use an MSI installer, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
 ms.prod: azure
-ms.date: 09/25/2020
+ms.date: 08/19/2021
 ms.topic: conceptual
 ms.devlang: azurecli
 ms.technology: azure-cli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: Install azure cli, azure cli download, cli for windows, install azure cli on windows, azure cli windows, install azure cli windows
 ---

 # Install Azure CLI on Windows

+The Azure Command-Line Interface (CLI) is a cross-platform command-line tool that can be installed locally on Windows computers.
+You can use the Azure CLI for Windows to connect to Azure and execute administrative commands on Azure resources.
+The Azure CLI for Windows can also be used from a browser through the Azure Cloud Shell or run from inside a Docker container.

 For Windows, the Azure CLI is installed via a MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
 When installing for Windows Subsystem for Linux (WSL), packages are available for your Linux distribution.
 See the [main install page](install-azure-cli.md)